-Page GENERAL INFORMATION ABOUT THE ANNUAL MEETING AND VOTING 1 When and where will the Annual Meeting be held?
-1 What is the purpose of the Annual Meeting?
-1 Are there any matters to be voted on at the Annual Meeting that are not included in this Proxy Statement?
-1 What does it mean if I receive more than one set of proxy materials?
-1 Who is entitled to vote at the Annual Meeting?
-2 What is the difference between being a "record holder" and holding shares in "street name"?
-2 What do I do if my shares are held in "street name"?
-2 How many shareholders must be present to hold the Annual Meeting in order for there to be a quorum?
-2 What are "broker non-votes"?
-2 What if a quorum is not present at the Annual Meeting?
-2 How do I vote my shares and what are the voting deadlines?
-3 How can Lattend and vote at the Annual Meeting?
-3 Will I be able to submit questions through the webcast?
-3 How does the Board recommend that I vote?
-3 How many votes are required to approve each proposal?
-4 What if I do not specify how my shares are to be voted?
-4 Who will count the votes?
-4 Can I revoke or change my vote after I submit my proxy?
-4 Who will pay for the cost of this proxy solicitation?
-5 PROPOSAL NO. 1 ELECTION OF DIRECTORS 6 Board Size and Structure 6 Current Directors and Terms 6 Nominees for Director 6 Information About Board Nominees and Continuing Directors 6 Nominees for Election to Three-Year Terms Expiring No Later than the 2025 Annual Meeting 7 Class II Directors Whose Terms Expire at the 2023 Annual Meeting of Shareholders 8 Class III Directors Whose Terms Expire at the 2024 Annual Meeting of Shareholders 9 Board Recommendation 10 PROPOSAL NO. 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 10 Appointment of Independent Registered Public Accounting Firm 10 Audit, Audit-Related, Tax and All Other Fees 10 Pre-Approval Policies and Procedures 11 Board Recommendation 11 Audit Committee Report 12 EXECUTIVE OFFICERS 13
+Page GENERAL INFORMATION ABOUT THE ANNUAL MEETING AND VOTING - When and where will the Annual Meeting be held?
+What is the purpose of the Annual Meeting?
+Are there any matters to be voted on at the Annual Meeting that are not included in this Proxy Statement?
+Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a paper copy of proxy materials?
+What does it mean if I receive more than one Notice and Access Card or more than one set of proxy materials?
+Can I vote my shares by filling out and returning the Notice and Access Card?
+Who is entitled to vote at the Annual Meeting?
+What is the difference between being a "record holder" and holding shares in "street name"?
+What do I do if my shares are held in "street name"?
+How many shareholders must be present to hold the Annual Meeting in order for there to be a quorum?
+What are "broker non-votes"?
+What if a quorum is not present at the Annual Meeting?
+How do I vote my shares and what are the voting deadlines?
+How can I attend and vote at the Annual Meeting?
+Will there be a question and answer session during the Annual Meeting?
+What if during the check in time or during the Annual Meeting, I have technical difficulties or trouble accessing the virtual meeting website?
+How does the Board recommend that I vote?
+How many votes are required to approve each proposal?
+What if I do not specify how my shares are to be voted?
+Who will count the votes?
+Can I revoke or change my vote after I submit my proxy?
+Who will pay for the cost of this proxy solicitation?
+PROPOSAL NO. 1 ELECTION OF DIRECTORS Board Size and Structure Current Directors and Terms Nominees for Director Information About Board Nominees and Continuing Directors Nominees for Election to Three-Year Terms Expiring No Later than the 2026 Annual Meeting Class I Directors Whose Terms Expire at the 2025 Annual Meeting of Shareholders Class III Directors Whose Terms Expire at the 2024 Annual Meeting of Shareholders Board Recommendation PROPOSAL NO, 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM Appointment of Independent Registered Public Accounting Firm Audit, Audit-Related, Tax and All Other Fees Pre-Approval Policies and Procedures Board Recommendation Audit Committee Report 1 EXECUTIVE OFFICERS